DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_complete-assessment-report.md

-As a trained assessor, when writing the report you'll consider each of the [Service Standard points](https://apply-the-service-standard.education.gov.uk/service-standard) and give a [red, amber, green (RAG) rating](/service-assurance/complete-assessment-report/#give-the-service-a-rag-rating-for-each-service-standard) against each one.
+As a trained assessor, when writing the report you'll consider each of the [Service Standard points](https://apply-the-service-standard.education.gov.uk/service-standard) and give a [RAG (red, amber, green) rating](/service-assurance/complete-assessment-report/#give-the-service-a-rag-rating-for-each-service-standard) against each one.

 Each profession will lead on different standards.
 Asessors may have a view on all 14 standards, but specialist roles will lead on certain ones.
 For example, standard 1 should be led by user research, and standard 12 by architects and developers.